Teaching with Koala 3D guide

-• Built-in browser enables students to easily click, drag-and-drop and directly interact with the Abridge Academy slides
+• Co-browser enables students to directly interact with the Abridge Academy slides and play online games

 • Use the “free roam” mode for fun games, brain breaks and more engaging interactive activities

-• Set up games or extension activities on the extra whiteboards
+• Extra whiteboards for games or extension activities

-• Create customised classroom layouts for different students or topics, or purchase pre-made classroom layouts from the Koala Marketplace
+• Create customised classroom layouts for different students or topics

 • Totally free, including for small group classes of unlimited duration